 The member States of IPBES Plenary have now acknowledged that, by its very nature, transformative change can expect opposition from those with interests vested in the status quo, but also that such opposition can be overcome for the broader public good."

-The Report finds that around 1 million animal and plant species are now threatened with extinction, many within decades, more than ever before in human history!
+The Report finds that around 1 million animal and plant species are now threatened with extinction, many within decades.
+This is more than has ever ocurred before in human history!

 "The average abundance of native species in most major land-based habitats has fallen by at least 20%, mostly since 1900.
 More than 40% of amphibian species, almost 33% of reef forming corals and more than a third of all marine mammals are threatened.
 The picture is less clear for insect species, but available evidence supports a tentative estimate of 10% being threatened.
 At least 680 vertebrate species had been driven to extinction since the 16th century and more than 9% of all domesticated breeds of mammals used for food and agriculture had become extinct by 2016, with at least 1,000 more breeds still threatened.

 Ecosystems, species, wild populations, local varieties and breeds of domesticated plants and animals are shrinking, deteriorating or vanishing.
 The essential, interconnected web of life on Earth is getting smaller and increasingly frayed.
 This loss is a direct result of human activity and constitutes a direct threat to human well-being in all regions of the world."
 4